 How to save time with automotive service bulletins.
-The first step for most professional auto mechanics when diagnosing complex car problems is to locate or at least look for a service bulletin in Mitchells.
+The first step for most professional auto mechanics when diagnosing complex car problems is to locate or at least look for a service bulletin.

-often provides information that will quickly solve a specific problem.
-As an example, Chevy trucks are setting check engine light codes P0332 and P0327 for defective knock sensor connectors and failed harnesses.
+This often provides information that quickly solves a specific problem.
+As an example, Chevy trucks continue to set check engine light codes for a particular malfunction.
+These trouble codes include the P0332 and P0327 for defective knock sensor connectors and failed wiring harnesses.

 Let me give you some additional examples of how to use factory issued service bulletins in case you don’t watch the video.
 The following are some difficult problems that are quickly discovered by using service bulletin information.

 My next example of diagnosing car problems using manufacturer bulletins applies to a common malfunction in General Motors products.